Sexual abuse cases in Southern Baptist churches: Response

 Leadership within the Southern Baptist Convention quickly responded to the Chronicle report.
 J. D. Greear, then president of the convention, described the abuses as "pure evil" and called for "pervasive change" within the denomination, including cooperation with local authorities on investigations and support for survivors.
 Greear also admitted the denomination's failure in listening to victims and addressing their concerns.
 Russell D. Moore, president of the Ethics & Religious Liberty Commission within the denomination, called the allegations "alarming and scandalous", saying that "nothing is worse than the use of the name of Jesus to prey on the vulnerable, or to use the name of Jesus to cover up such crimes".
 Moore called out the policy of local church autonomy, saying in a blog post on his website that "church autonomy is no excuse for a lack of accountability".
 Moore announced the convention's "Sexual Abuse Presidential Study Group, assigned with investigating all options and reviewing what other denominations and groups have done to keep track of abuses, while hearing from law enforcement, psychological and psychiatric experts, survivors, and many others".

 Sexual abuse survivors and advocates responded quickly to the report.
-Rachael Denhollander, one of the whistleblowers on the USA Gymnastics sex abuse scandal tweeted expressing no shock at the allegations.
+Stating that she had little patience for SBC officials acting as though the report’s findings were a surprise, Christa Brown said: “They have known about this.
+They have known for years…They have held to a devil’s bargain of choosing institutional protection over the protection of children.”
+Similarly, Rachael Denhollander, one of the whistleblowers on the USA Gymnastics sex abuse scandal tweeted expressing no shock at the allegations.
 "The worst part is that we have known for years... no one wanted to listen.
 It did not matter enough to investigate and act" she wrote.
 Tarana Burke, founder of the MeToo movement, and actor Terry Crews publicized the findings on their Twitter accounts.

+In August 2022, the SBC announced that it was under investigation by the U.S. Department of Justice on matters related to clergy sex abuse.

+Legacy

+While membership in the Southern Baptist Convention has been declining since 2007, the denomination has lost 1.5 million members since 2018 and is currently at its lowest membership level since the late 1970s.
+LifeWay Research, the church-affiliated publishing company which authored the annual population study on the church suggested in their report that much of this decline was due to people who had left the church years ago being removed from membership rolls, a reflection of better record-keeping.
+External media attributed some of this decline to the COVID-19 pandemic and deaths of older congregants, many reports on the decline have mentioned the ongoing sex abuse cases as an additional cause for the decline.